 There’s a French rhyme about Nenette et Rintintin that you can learn on Mama Lisa’s World’s French song pages.

 P.S.
 We posted instructions for making Nénette and Rintintin Yarn Dolls here.

 Photo of soldier is from “Popular Mechanics Magazine”, Volume 30 from 1918.

 Photo of the Poulbot Pair Nénette et Rintintin is courtesy of SLHDolls on eBay.

 This article was posted on Monday, June 11th, 2012 at 3:58 pm and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Dolls, Folk Lore, France, Good Luck, Good Luck Charms, Nenette & Rintintin Yarn Dolls, Superstitions, Toys, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Nenette & Rintintin – Good Luck Charm Dolls”

 Leave a Reply